vbugaevskii/hadoop-streaming-protoseq/README.md

     mapper()
 ```

-To run MR program we need to excute command:
+To run MR program we need to execute command:

 ```bash
 ${HADOOP} jar ${HADOOP_STREAMING} \